jacobrozell/Ruby_Project1/README.md

 * [Thinking Assignment](#thinking-assignment)

 #### Short Answer
 There were 8 short answer questions.
 I decided to make a PowerPoint and export it as a PDF.
 I used 1-2 slides per question and used the Windows Snipping Tool to create pictures of the code I wrote.
+Link to PowerPoint can be found here: [Project 1 PDF](https://github.com/jacobrozell/Ruby_Project1/blob/master/Ruby%20-%20Short%20Answer.pdf)
 ___

 #### Problem